jfulponi/istatR/README.md

 ![Italian Unemployment Rate](man/figures/unemployment_rate.png)

-**Note:** The ISTAT API can occasionally be slow or temporarily unavailable.
+**Note:** The 'ISTAT' API can occasionally be slow or temporarily unavailable.
 If you experience connection issues, try again later or increase the timeout with `istat_timeout(600)`.

 ## License
 Apache License 2.0

 ## Acknowledgments

-- Inspired by [istatapi](https://github.com/Attol8/istatapi) Python package by Jacopo Attolini
+- Inspired by ['istatapi'](https://github.com/Attol8/istatapi) Python package by Jacopo Attolini
-- Data provided by [ISTAT](https://www.istat.it/) - Italian National Institute of Statistics
+- Data provided by ['ISTAT'](https://www.istat.it/) - Italian National Institute of Statistics